Castle Rock Wealth Management LLC Makes New Investment in Yum! Brands, Inc. (NYSE:YUM)

-Castle Rock Wealth Management LLC acquired a new position in Yum!
-Brands, Inc. (NYSE:YUM – Get Rating) in the fourth quarter, according to the company in its most recent filing with the SEC.
-The firm acquired 1,855 shares of the restaurant operator’s stock, valued at approximately $239,000.
+Castle Rock Wealth Management LLC bought a new position in Yum!
+Brands, Inc. (NYSE:YUM – Get Rating) in the fourth quarter, Holdings Channel.com reports.
+The fund bought 1,855 shares of the restaurant operator’s stock, valued at approximately $239,000.

-A number of other hedge funds also recently modified their holdings of YUM.
-Relyea Zuckerberg Hanson LLC raised its holdings in Yum!
-Brands by 1.6% during the fourth quarter.
-Relyea Zuckerberg Hanson LLC now owns 5,121 shares of the restaurant operator’s stock worth $656,000 after acquiring an additional 82 shares in the last quarter.
-Buckingham Strategic Wealth LLC raised its holdings in Yum!
-Brands by 0.9% during the third quarter.
-Buckingham Strategic Wealth LLC now owns 9,688 shares of the restaurant operator’s stock worth $1,030,000 after acquiring an additional 85 shares in the last quarter.
-LCM Capital Management Inc raised its holdings in Yum!
-Brands by 1.2% during the fourth quarter.
-LCM Capital Management Inc now owns 7,088 shares of the restaurant operator’s stock worth $908,000 after acquiring an additional 86 shares in the last quarter.
-Crossmark Global Holdings Inc. raised its holdings in Yum!
-Brands by 0.5% during the third quarter.
-Crossmark Global Holdings Inc. now owns 16,636 shares of the restaurant operator’s stock worth $1,769,000 after acquiring an additional 87 shares in the last quarter.
-Finally, Sigma Planning Corp raised its holdings in Yum!
-Brands by 3.1% during the fourth quarter.
-Sigma Planning Corp now owns 2,960 shares of the restaurant operator’s stock worth $379,000 after acquiring an additional 89 shares in the last quarter.
-Institutional investors own 77.54% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Dupont Capital Management Corp acquired a new stake in shares of Yum!
+Brands during the 4th quarter valued at $29,000.
+Marquette Asset Management LLC acquired a new stake in Yum!
+Brands during the fourth quarter valued at $31,000.
+Sugarloaf Wealth Management LLC grew its stake in Yum!
+Brands by 396.6% in the third quarter.
+Sugarloaf Wealth Management LLC now owns 288 shares of the restaurant operator’s stock valued at $31,000 after purchasing an additional 230 shares in the last quarter.
+Exchange Traded Concepts LLC lifted its holdings in shares of Yum!
+Brands by 668.4% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 292 shares of the restaurant operator’s stock valued at $31,000 after buying an additional 254 shares during the last quarter.
+Finally, Beacon Capital Management LLC bought a new stake in shares of Yum!
+Brands in the 4th quarter valued at approximately $38,000.
+Institutional investors and hedge funds own 77.54% of the company’s stock.

 Yum!
-Brands (NYSE:YUM – Get Rating) last announced its quarterly earnings results on Wednesday, February 8th.
-The restaurant operator reported $1.31 EPS for the quarter, beating analysts’ consensus estimates of $1.26 by $0.05.
+Brands (NYSE:YUM – Get Rating) last posted its earnings results on Wednesday, February 8th.
+The restaurant operator reported $1.31 earnings per share for the quarter, beating analysts’ consensus estimates of $1.26 by $0.05.
+The business had revenue of $2.04 billion for the quarter, compared to analysts’ expectations of $1.92 billion.
 Yum!
-Brands had a negative return on equity of 15.16% and a net margin of 19.37%.
-The company had revenue of $2.04 billion during the quarter, compared to analysts’ expectations of $1.92 billion.
-During the same period in the prior year, the company earned $1.02 EPS.
-Yum!
-Brands’s revenue was up 8.0% compared to the same quarter last year.
-As a group, equities analysts forecast that Yum!
-Brands, Inc. will post 5.08 EPS for the current year.
+Brands had a net margin of 19.37% and a negative return on equity of 15.16%.
+The firm’s revenue for the quarter was up 8.0% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $1.02 earnings per share.
+Research analysts anticipate that Yum!
+Brands, Inc. will post 5.08 earnings per share for the current year.

 Yum!
 Brands Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 10th.
-Investors of record on Wednesday, February 22nd were issued a $0.605 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 10th.
+Investors of record on Wednesday, February 22nd were paid a $0.605 dividend.
+The ex-dividend date of this dividend was Tuesday, February 21st.
 This represents a $2.42 dividend on an annualized basis and a yield of 1.84%.
-This is an increase from Yum!
+This is a boost from Yum!
 Brands’s previous quarterly dividend of $0.57.
-The ex-dividend date was Tuesday, February 21st.
 Yum!
-Brands’s dividend payout ratio is presently 53.07%.
+Brands’s payout ratio is presently 53.07%.

 Yum!
 Brands, Inc operates as a service restaurant company.
 The firm engages in the development, operation, franchise, and licenses of a system of restaurants.
 It operates through the following segments: KFC Division, Pizza Hut Division, Taco Bell Division, and Habit Burger Grill Division.
 The KFC Division segment consists of all operations of the KFC concept.